Kong/unirest-java/UPGRADE_GUIDE.md

    * related: ```config.cookieSpec(String)``` has been removed as it was Apache specific.
 * Per-Request proxies are no longer supported.
 * Custom HostNameVerifier is no longer supported.
+* Socket timeout is no longer set independent of connection timeout and has been removed

 ## Upgrading to Unirest 3.0
 The primary difference in Unirest 3 is that the org.json dependency has been replaced by a clean-room implementation of org.json's interface using Google Gson as the engine.